 TypeScript is an open-source programming language that builds on JavaScript by adding optional static typing.
-It compiles down to plain JavaScript, meaning it can run anywhere JavaScript runs—whether in the browser, on a server, or in a JavaScript runtime like Node.js.
+It compiles down to plain JavaScript, which means it can run anywhere JavaScript runs—whether in the browser, on a server, or in a JavaScript runtime like Node.js.

-Getting started with TypeScript is simple.
-Follow these steps to set up your environment and write your first TypeScript program.
+Getting started with TypeScript is straightforward.
+Follow these steps to set up your environment:

 TypeScript requires Node.js and npm (Node Package Manager) to be installed on your system.
-If you don't already have them, download and install them from the official Node.js website.
+You can download them from the official Node.js website.

-Once Node.js and npm are installed, you can install TypeScript globally using the following command:
+Once Node.js is installed, you can install TypeScript globally using npm.
+Open your terminal and run:

 npm install -g typescript